blacklightpy/vaultofknowledge/Free Radio Firmware.md

   - Demand Assigned Multiple Access (DAMA) and Permanently Assigned Multiple Access (PAMA) are not multiple access methods (like CDMA, TDMA, FDMA, etc.), they are channel resource allocation methods.
   - In addition to channel mode, there are also packet mode channel access methods
   - Example of multiple access methods include CSMA/CA, CDMA, OFDM/OFDMA, etc.
+- Air interface - Air interface or access mode is the link between two terminals in a wireless communication
+- World Phones - Multi-band and/or multi-mode phones that allow roaming between countries
 # Technologies
 ## 0G
 - PTT - Push to Talk / Manual (0G)